madjaqk/cyoa/main.md

 "A few millennia ago, there was a civilization here--best name we have for them is just the Pre-Zervinians.
 Best anyone can figure, they went to war with themselves, and one of their doomsday weapons altered the climate, freezing the planet and killing them all off.
 A sad cautionary tale of the futility of war, right?"
 Vinnie nods.

-"Anyway, Xenoarchaeologists have excavated what they could, but they mostly stuck to the relatively temperate equatorial region--they know there are big finds in the north and south, but the ice sheets are too thick to penetrate, at least with your normal xenoarchaeology grants.
+"Anyway, xenoarchaeologists have excavated what they could, but they mostly stuck to the relatively temperate equatorial region--they know there are big finds in the north and south, but the ice sheets are too thick to penetrate, at least with your normal xenoarchaeology grants.
 They figure they'll wait another few hundred years for the planet to warm some more.
 It's not like the ruins are going anywhere.
 That guard from Big Susan's, though--"

 "Diana."